The 20 Best Facial Paralysis Doctors Near Me in Glen Burnie, MD

 English, Akan, German, Russian

 Dr. Kofi Derek Owusu Boahene is a professor of otolaryngology-head and neck surgery and dermatology at the Johns Hopkins University School of Medicine.
 He is the Director of the Division of Facial Plastics and Reconstructive Surgery and the director for the facial plastics fellowship training program.
 His practice encompasses the entire spectrum of facial plastic and reconstructive surgery including cosmetic and reconstructive aspects.
 Dr. Boahene is a leading expert in facial paralysis surgery and facial nerve injuries and has pioneered innovative treatment protocols and surgical techniques in facial reanimation.
 He is the director of the Johns Hopkins Facial Nerve center dedicated to restoring facial balance, symmetry and animation to those who have suffered from facial paralysis and facial nerve disorders.
 As an expert microsurgeon, Dr. Boahene routinely performs some of the most complex facial reconstruction procedures on the face including rebuilding of an entire nose, lip, jaw and facial defects resulting from cancer treatment, traumatic injuries or as a result of birth defects.
 He uses cutting edge 3-D technology, image-guided technology and tissue transplanted from other parts of the body to restore or replace missing tissues.
 He is a key member of the Johns Hopkins facial transplant program.
 His cosmetic experience is broad and draws from patients across the globe.
 He routinely performs rhinoplasties, eyelid surgery, face lifts and other facial enhancing procedures.
 As a skull base surgeon, Dr. Boahene has pioneered minimally invasive techniques for removal of skull base and brain tumors, repairing CSF leaks and has authored a major textbook on this subject.
 Dr. Boahene received his undergraduate degree from the University of Central Arkansas.
 He graduated summa cum laude from Meharry Medical College in Nashville, Tennessee, completed a five-year surgical residency training program in otolaryngology-head and neck surgery at the Mayo Clinic in Rochester, Minnesota, and received fellowship training in facial plastic and reconstructive surgery at the University of Minnesota.
 As the recipient of the prestigious Mayo Brothers Distinguished Fellowship Award, Dr. Boahene was awarded additional craniofacial surgery training in Adelaide, Australia.
 He also received the Jack R. Anderson Prize for Scholastic Excellence for attaining the highest score nationally on the American Academy of Facial Plastic and Reconstructive Surgery certification exam.
 Dr. Boahene serves as on the Board of Governors or the American Academy Facial Plastic and Reconstructive Surgery.
 He is a member of several professional organizations, including the American Academy of Facial Plastic and Reconstructive Surgery and the American Academy of Otolaryngology-Head and Neck Surgery.
 In 1993, Dr. Kofi Boahene received the Alpha Omega Alpha Medical.
 Dr. Boahene is rated as an Elite provider by MediFind in the treatment of Facial Paralysis.
-His top areas of expertise are Facial Paralysis, Bell's Palsy, Recurrent Peripheral Facial Palsy, Septoplasty, and Gastrostomy.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Facial Paralysis, Bell's Palsy, Recurrent Peripheral Facial Palsy, Septoplasty, and Gastrostomy.
+Dr. Boahene is board certified in American Board Of Facial Plastic And Reconstructive Surgery and Head And Neck Surgery.

 Elite in Facial Paralysis